MehdiBC/Todo-list-backend/README.md

 ### Third phase

-This part of the pipeline is **deploiement** and depends on the packaging phase.
+This part of the pipeline is **deployment** and depends on the packaging phase.
 The project is deployed on an [Amazon](https://aws.amazon.com/) Ec2 instance.
 It follows these steps:
 1- Login to the instance via **SSH**.
 2- Shut down the running container.
 3- Pull the new released image.
-4- Launch a new container via `docker run` commande with port and name of the container specification.
+4- Launch a new container via `docker run` command with port and name of the container specification.

 In order to access the site a **security groups** must be added with TCP on PORT 80.